rpe1001/real_user_access_logs/README.md

 * Team Creates a Readme file describing the assignment and the breakdown of work to be completed in the final project(DONE)

-* Each team member will clone the repository to their computer.
+* Each team member will clone the repository to their computer.(DONE)

 * At least one commit will be required by each participant to receive credit for the final project